ansyblenetwork/sdg/_posts/2020-11-10-the-major-minor.md

 | major sixth | minor third |
 | major second | minor sixth |

-For the moment, pretend that the major scale lacks the major seventh, and that the minor scale lacks the majors second.
+For the moment, pretend that the major scale lacks the major seventh, and that the minor scale lacks the major second.
 Then the construction of each scale would use the following reasoning:

 Within the chart, the tonic, perfect fourth, and perfect fifth are our primary consonances and non-negotiable; we must keep them, and summarily dispose of the diminished fifth, minor second, and major seventh.

 Then we have a degree of freedom.
 If we remove the minor seventh, this means we keep the major third.
-In turn, it becomes tempting to keep the major sixth as we have just removed a (dissonant) half step neighbor, and to remove the minor third, as we have just fixed a half-step neighbor.
+In turn, it becomes tempting to keep the major sixth as we have just removed a (dissonant) half step neighbor, and to remove the minor third, as we have just inked a half step neighbor.
 If we proceed as such, it in turn is natural to remove finally the minor sixth.
 We obtain the pre-major scale.

 If we chose instead to remove the major third and keep the minor seventh, we end with the pre-minor scale.